Government officials, doctors among Ethiopian crash victims

 ADDIS ABABA, Ethiopia — Three Austrian physicians.
 The co-founder of an international aid organization.
+A career ambassador.
 The wife and children of a Slovak legislator.
 A Nigerian-born Canadian college professor, author and satirist.
-They were all among the 157 people from 35 countries who died Sunday morning when an Ethiopian Airlines Boeing 737 MAX 8 jetliner crashed shortly after takeoff from Addis Ababa en route to Nairobi.
+They were all among the 157 people from 35 countries who died Sunday morning when an Ethiopian Airlines Boeing 737 MAX 8 jetliner crashed shortly after takeoff from Addis Ababa en route to Nairobi, Kenya.
 Here are some of their stories.

 Kenya: 32 victims

-Note: This story has been corrected to show that Tamarind Group chief executive Jonathan Seex is a Swedish citizen.